leonidlewis/leonidlewis/README.md

 ---
 ➤⌠🧻⌡ My main languages are JavaScript and TypeScript

-➤⌠🔭⌡ I’m currently working on my project(mobile app) [MorTrack Driver 2022]
+➤⌠🔭⌡ I’m currently working on building the mobile app using React Native (MorTrack)

 ➤⌠🔬⌡ Built the several Mobile app and Website.